 1 dead, 4 injured in Fourth of July fireworks explosion in east Texas

-GILMER, Texas (KSLA) - One person is dead and four others are injured after a fireworks explosion that happened on July 4 in east Texas.
+GILMER, Texas (KSLA/Gray News) - One person is dead and four others are injured after a fireworks explosion on July 4 in east Texas.

 The fire is being investigated.